Isharma-mi/aws-terra-ec2-cw-agent/README.md

 # CW Agent Auto Installation on EC2 Instance

 ## Description
-> A Terraform project provisioning an AWS EC2 instance with the CloudWatch Agent automatically installed and configured to push custom metrics in a dedicated namespace.
+> A Terraform project provisioning an AWS EC2 instance with the CloudWatch(CW) Agent automatically installed and configured to push custom metrics in a dedicated namespace.
 > NOTE: No prod environment was created as this project is intended to showcase terraform knowledge.

 ### Features
 - EC2 Instance (Customizable to set instance type and restrict ingress/egress traffic)
     - Auto installation and starting of the CW Agent
 - CW Custom namespace to separate instance metrics from other metrics
-### Technologies Used
+### Tech Stack
-- AWS
+- AWS (EC2, IAM, CloudWatch)
-- Bash
+- Bash: Utilize user data for setting up instance on startup
-- HCL
+- JSON: Configure the CloudWatch Agent with a custom infrastructure.json
-- JSON
+- Terraform (HCL): Automate cloud deployments with modularization

 ### Requirements
 - AWS user with permissions related to EC2 and CloudWatch